fingerskier/manthra/README.md

 Jonah sat and waited for God to come around to his way of thinking.
-All the while God waits for the Jonah's to come around to his way of loving.
+All the while God waits for we Jonah's to come around to his way of loving.
   Thomas John Carlisle